The Robin

 Until today, I’d never held a bird, but rather only watched as good people in documentaries taught me how.

 I asked mum to keep an eye on my robin while I grabbed gloves.
-I’d tried to hold her without gloves, but my body rejected the feeling of her wings press against my hands, seeking leave, while I denied it.
-Psychologically, I needed a barrier.
+I’d tried to hold her without gloves, but my body rejected the feeling of her wings’ press against my hands, seeking leave, while I denied it.
+Psychologically, and because of my own violent reaction to the feeling of being caged even when in the gentlest hands, I needed a barrier as I obstructed freedom to any part of creation.
 (Make of that what you will, pop-psychologists.)

 Tired.
 My robin felt tired.